deyran/asp-net-razor-training/overview.md

 ## [Creating a Razor solution](https://youtu.be/UNMfTGiAR2c?t=894)

+* The *program.cs* file is a critical part of the applicarons' startup process.

 * In the file *Program.cs* we can see the following lines of code

 1. *var builder = WebApplication.CreateBuilder(args);*